NO NEEDLE, NO SCALPEL

 What is a vasectomy?

-Vasectomy is a simple, safe and effective form of permanent birth control for men.
+Vasectomy is a simple, safe and effective form of permanent birth control.

 It is usually performed in a doctor’s office under local anesthetic.